bhargob30/Single-Trait-Pool-GWAS-Methods/README.md

 # Single-Trait-Pool-GWAS-Methods
-It contains R Scripts written to perform Pool GWAS for a one dimensional trait
+It contains R Scripts written to perform Pool GWAS for a one dimensional trait.
+At present, the method is tested only on simulated genotype/phenotype data.